-3.18 Contingent assets and liabilities
+3.19 Contingent assets and liabilities

-Contingent liabilities are not recognised in the consolidated financial statements.
-Such liabilities are disclosed in the notes to consolidated financial statements, with the exception of when the probability of an outflow of resources embodying economic benefits is remote.
+Contingent liabilities are not recognised in the interim consolidated financial statements.
+Such liabilities are disclosed in the notes to interim consolidated financial statements, with the exception of when the probability of an outflow of resources embodying economic benefits is remote.

-Contingent assets are not recognised in the consolidated financial statements, but are disclosed in the notes in such cases when there is a possibility of receiving the economic benefits.
+Contingent assets are not recognised in the interim consolidated financial statements, but are disclosed in the notes in such cases when there is a possibility of receiving economic benefits.

-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2012
+Notes to the interim consolidated financial statements FOR THE 6 MONTHS ENDED 30 JUNE 2013

-3.19 Provisions
+3.20 Provisions

 A provision is a liability of uncertain amount or timing.
 Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Where the Group expects some or all of a provision to be reimbursed, for example under an insurance contract, the reimbursement is recognised as a separate asset but only when the reimbursement is virtually certain.
 The expense relating to any provision is presented in the statement of comprehensive income net of any reimbursement.
 If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, where appropriate, the risks specific to the liability.
-Where discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
+The unwinding of the discount is recognised as finance cost.

-3.20 Share capital
+3.21 Share capital

 Ordinary shares are classified as equity.
-The difference between the fair value of the consideration received and the nominal of share capital issued is taken to share premium.
+The difference between the fair value of the consideration received and the nominal value of share capital issued is transfered to share premium.
 Incremental costs directly attributable to the issue of shares is deducted from any premium arising.

-3.21 Operating segments
+3.22 Operating segments